Project

 Feb 2025 Rio Tinto and the Western Australian Government signed a Memorandum of Understanding to assess and deliver Stage Two of the project.

-Mar 2026 Rio Tinto and the Western Australian Government formally entered into a 50:50 joint venture to deliver Stage One and Two of the Dampier Sewater Desalination Plant.
-Both stages are currently under construction, with Stage One expected to be operational by the end of 2026, and Stage Two expected to be operational by the end of 2027.
+Mar 2026 Rio Tinto and the Western Australian Government formally entered into a 50:50 joint venture to deliver Stage One and Two of the project.
+As part of the agreement, the WA Water Corporation allocated $659 million to the project.
+Both stages are currently under construction, with Stage One expected to be operational by the end of 2026, and Stage Two by the end of 2027.

 Estimated Total Cost